riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 articles such as ["How to Understand Your Website Traffic Variation with Time"][traffic_var_time] on wikiHow.

+As content creators, one of the appeals of writing articles for Wikipedia is that they receive more pageviews than if the same articles are hosted on another site (such as a personal site).
+However if Wikipedia's viewership is actually declining, this is something to consider.

 # Overall pageviews vs pageviews of specific pages

 Overall pageviews data (i.e. the summed pageviews of all pages within each